Book I of The Guardians of Gaia Series

-“There was a time, about twenty years ago, when Japanese trawlers were sneaking up into the Gulf and taking everything they could get their harpoons and nets in and on.
+“There was a time about twenty years ago when Japanese trawlers were sneaking up into the Gulf and taking everything they could get with their harpoons and nets.
 Whales, swordfish, dolphins, mantas, turtles, tuna.
 I heard they were even killing sea lions.”

 “I guess.
 They think we in the west are muy locos.
 We eat cows and pigs.
-What’s the difference, they say.
+They don’t understand the difference.
 One’s on the land, another is bigger and swims in the sea.”

 Alejandro’s cell phone rang.
 He retrieved it and saw that the name on the phone said “Sandy W.”

 Sandy Wainwright, marine biologist, was the other principal researcher on the humpback study.
 She had been on the project for nearly a year.
 Alejandro liked working with this dedicated and brilliant field biologist.